AdyRock/SwitchBotBLEHub/readme.md

     ESPAsyncWiFiManager from https://github.com/alanswx/ESPAsyncWiFiManager
    ```

-8. Edit the file ElegantOTA.h located in your Arduino library folder (...\Arduino\libraries\ElegantOTA\src) and change the line '#define ELEGANTOTA_USE_ASYNC_WEBSERVER 0' to '#define ELEGANTOTA_USE_ASYNC_WEBSERVER 1'

-9. Connect the board to you computer via USB and select the Port on the Tools menu.
+8. Connect the board to you computer via USB and select the Port on the Tools menu.

-10. Build and download the code to the board.
+9. Build and download the code to the board.

 ## Installation Method 2 via the Flash downloader